thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Further, reach for Chapter 10 of [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/) from Prof. Gilbert Strang.
 You'll find there a diverse list of Linear Algebra applications, from Graph Theory to Cryptography, Economics, and the Google's PageRank algorithm that runs at the heart of the search engine itself.

-*Wow, exciting stuff!*
+*Wow, I would have never imagined the simple ideas we talked about so far can turn into such exciting stuff!*

 <center><b>4.
 The coordinate system</b></center>

-That was a very nice discussion.
-For now, let's get back on track to our main discussion.
+I know right? :) For now, let's get back on track to our main discussion.
 Reducing $u$, living in a multi-dimensional space, to a single number $u^Tv$ is useful, but we want more.
 What people do is instead projecting $u$ on many different $v$'s and obtain many different views at once.

 <center class='js'>